thunderbird/developer-docs/add-ons/mailextensions/experiments.md

 ## Structuring Experiment code

 If your Experiment API is so complex that it does not reasonably fit into a single source file, you can use system modules with some additional boilerplate.
-In order to load system modules, your Experiment needs to define a `resource://` url.
+In order to load system modules, your Experiment needs to define a `resource://` URL.
 The required code is as follows:

 ```javascript
 var { ExtensionUtils } = ChromeUtils.importESModule(